aleedurrani/TimeComplexity/ReadMe.md

    - Paragraphs: 164,077
    - Digits: 1,968,924

-3. **Performance Improvement**:
+3. **Performance Comparison**:
-   - The parallel version achieved a 54-56% improvement in execution time compared to the optimized (single-pass) version.
+   - The parallel version achieved similar performance to the optimized (single-pass) version, with only a marginal improvement of about 2-3%.
-   - Compared to the original unoptimized version, the total improvement is approximately 76-77%.
+   - Compared to the original unoptimized version, the total improvement is approximately 49-50%.

 ## Parallel Extended Optimization